MetOffice/PyPRECIS/README.md

   * Tenable: FA
 * click on "create bucket"

-# Loading data on s3 bucket from VDI (using boto3)
+## Loading data on s3 bucket from VDI (using boto3)

+to rupload the data on S3 use: /aws-scripts/s3_data_upload.py

+## Key configurations

+The above script run only when config files contains latest keys.
+In order to update the keys:

+* go to AB climate training dev --> Administrator access --> command line or programmatic access
+* Copy keys in "Option 1: Set AWS environment variables"
+* In VDI, paste (/replace existing) these keys in ~/.aws/config
+* Copy keys in "Option 2: Add a profile to your AWS credentials file"
+* In VDI, Paste the keys in credentials file: ~/.aws/credentials (remove the first copied line, looks somethings like: [198477955030_AdministratorAccess])

 ## Contributing
 Information on how to contribute can be found in the [Contributing guide](CONTRIBUTING.md).